From the Beginning 1958 -Present 2016

 Whatever tasks we have had, whatever tasks are to come; we will follow Jesus Christ, our Lord and Savior.
 He has promised Lo, I am with you always.
 God has attributed to this unity over 1,200 members and 753 families.

 Thank you founders!
-Thank you for this church you helped create for the noble principles of Jesus Christ which you helped to endow it . . . for the true vision which launched it on its course through the years.
-What you so wisely built, founders, the members of Mt.
+Thank you for this church you helped create for the noble principles of Jesus Christ which helped you to endow it...for the true vision which launched it on its course through the years.
+What yo so wisely built, founders, the members of Mt.
 Hebron will guard and cherish forever.